 Often I use affiliate links within my Tweets.
 I find relevant and high quality products that I either use or have used in the past and find out if they have an affiliate option then tweet a review.
 My followers find it useful and its extra money for me for helping others.
 I even have people retweeting my posts.

 I really like the fact I can Tweet my Youtube videos or blog links.
 It is like a free press release whenever you need.
-I think Twitter’s ability to cross promote services would impress Martha Steward and her concept of synergy.
+I think Twitter’s ability to cross-promote services would impress Martha Steward and her concept of synergy.
 The 140 char teaser is a great way to introduce a video or entice people to read your blog.

 Adds on & Twitter applications

 There are so many sites and add-ons for Twitter.
-You could make it a full time job just keeping up to date on all the different applications.
+You could make it a full-time job just keeping up to date on all the different applications.
 Even just using a few of them can make Twitter so much more powerful.
-Some of my favourite are: socialoomph.com (for managing new followers direct messages and auto-follow), Tweettank (for building followers), Twoolo (for finding followers), Ping.fm (for distribution of content), Bit.ly (for maximizing the use of 140 chars limits by shortening URL link also gives click tracking), PowerTwitter (a FireFox add-on that adds some nice features to Twitter), and dossy.org/twitter/karma/ (to manage followers).
+Some of my favorites are: socialoomph.com (for managing new followers direct messages and auto-follow), Tweettank (for building followers), Twoolo (for finding followers), Ping.fm (for distribution of content), Bit.ly (for maximizing the use of 140 chars limits by shortening URL link also gives click tracking), PowerTwitter (a FireFox add-on that adds some nice features to Twitter), and dossy.org/twitter/karma/ (to manage followers).

 Though it is still not known, I believe it is just a matter of time that Google and Twitter will form some kind of alliance.
 I see already Google picking up Tweets fast and even indexing content that is only accessible via a Twitter link.
 Generally, it ranks this Twitter content higher than what could be achieved by using other similar social media sites.
-Actually, it was my concern over how much importance Google was giving Twitter that lead me to focus my attention on Twitter and to quickly become an expert on it.
+Actually, it was my concern over how much importance Google was giving Twitter that leads me to focus my attention on Twitter and to quickly become an expert on it.

 But why you do like or hate Twitter…tell me and I’ll Tweet or blog about it.